 HTC One A9 price and release date

-There's an issue around price though.
-In the US the HTC One A9 will be retailing at $399 until November 7, after which the price increases to $499.
-In the UK, however, it'll launch at £429, which is about $650 – and that's for a lower-spec phone.
+In the US the HTC One A9 originally launched at $399, but soon jumped up to $499 while in the UK it launched at a much higher £429, which is about $650 – and that's for a lower-spec phone.

 In the US, there's 32GB of storage and 3GB of RAM; in the UK, 16GB and 2GB.
 I'll get on to what that means in terms of performance later on, but it's an incredibly odd strategy to make the lower-spec model more expensive in certain parts of the world.